Evaluating the Usefulness of Paratransgenesis for Malaria Control: Analysis

 An outbreak is possible only when $R_0 > 1$.
+The factor $(qx)^2$ can be seen in the denominator of the $R_0$ expression.
+Thus, for low $p$, $R_0$ is inversely proportional to bait density ($x$) times attractiveness of the baits $q$.
+We term this product $xq$ as effective bait density.

 Notice that substituting $x=0$ (no paratransgenesis) results in $R_0 = a^2bcme^{-\delta \tau} / \mu \delta$, which is the reproductive number obtained from the original Ross-MacDonald model \cite{Smith2004a,Smith2012}.
-Simulations show that for $R_0>1$ case, the system eventually reaches a stable equilibrium point .
-This suggests that the equilibrium point $(i_{h1},i_{m1},r_{m1})$ must be stable when $R_0>1$.
+Simulations show that for $R_0>1$ case, the system eventually reaches a stable equilibrium point.
+This suggests that the equilibrium point $(i_{h-end},i_{m-end},r_{df}(1-i_{h-end}))$ must be stable when $R_0>1$.